An Introduction to the Instinct that Won’t Go Away

 Ultimately this is the only way to overthrow the self-informed system; to overthrow the self-informed self, or ego, which created and sustains it.
 As more people realise, learn to experience and express their own nature — an event inevitably interpreted as ‘narcissistic’ by the the egoids plugged into the monolith — so the unimaginable power of natural people working freely together — a chaotic, informal, undemocratic, non-centralised, collection of radically natural folk — will inevitably pull the system apart, as it has so many times in the past.

 What this radical internal revolution actually means however — while being, in the end, astonishingly simple — is, to the ordinary, systemic mind, an extraordinary odyssey.
 It is bizarre, ferocious and wonderful.
 But it requires another book to do justice to.
-I cover this — ultimate anarchism — in 33 Myths of the Ego.
+I cover this — ultimate anarchism — in Self and Unself.

 Objection 7: Anarchism is insane